Kelly Clarkson Honors Black Lives Matter Protestors With Latest Kellyoke Cover

-Kelly Clarkson honored those taking part in the ongoing Black Lives Matter protests across the U.S. and a number of other cities across the globe with the latest Kellyoke cover on her daytime talk show, The Kelly Clarkson Show, this week.
+Kelly Clarkson honored those taking part in the ongoing Black Lives Matter protests across the U.S. and a number of other cities around the globe with her latest Kellyoke cover this week on her daytime talk show, The Kelly Clarkson Show.
 The star returned from Montana, where she’s been riding out the ongoing coronavirus crisis alongside her family, and got a new set together at her home in Los Angeles as she shared a heartfelt musical tribute to all those fighting for justice.

-As reported by Entertainment Tonight Canada, during Monday’s (June 15) episode, Kelly performed her own version of U2’s 1982 hit “I Still Haven’t Found What I’m Looking For” which she dedicated to “those protesting oppression and racism.”
+As reported by Entertainment Tonight Canada, during the episode that aired on Monday, June 15, Kelly performed her own version of U2’s 1982 hit “I Still Haven’t Found What I’m Looking For,” which she dedicated to “those protesting oppression and racism.”

 The heartfelt performance saw Kelly belt out the song with her band.
 It began with a black-and-white shot of the mom of two in a makeshift home studio with lights behind her before it introduced her bandmates.

-As the group performed together virtually due to the ongoing social distancing guidelines amid the pandemic, different pictures of the protests flashed up while the music played.
+As the group performed together virtually due to the ongoing social-distancing guidelines amid the pandemic, different pictures of the protests flashed on screen.

 The sideshow included some very powerful photos from the various protests over the past few weeks following the death of George Floyd in May.
-George died after a white police officer kneeled on his neck for over eight minutes despite George repeatedly saying he could not breathe.
+George died after a white police officer knelt on his neck for over eight minutes, despite him repeatedly saying he could not breathe.

 One snap showed several people holding hands, while another showed protestors peacefully kneeling as they gathered together and held up signs.